willbprog127/spiritvnc-fltk-no-libssh2/README.md

 #### Does it work on Windows?
 While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK compiling and running on it, although easy inclusion and static compiling of dependencies has been a challenge.
 Windows-specific code has just been added, but please note that the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
 In addition, SpiritVNC-FLTK will *only* compile and run *under the MSYS2 system* for now.
 Double-clicking the compiled exe from Explorer will yield an error because *all* of SpiritVNC-FLTK's dependencies need to be copied to the same folder where `spiritvnc-fltk.exe` is located.
 A pre-compiled Windows installer is planned but not yet available.

+#### Is it localized for my language?
+Unless your language is English, no.  It is NOT out of disrespect for your particular language, I just don't have the time or resources to maintain different localizations and I feel adding a localization mechanism to SpiritVNC-FLTK would add complexity and increase executable size.
+If anyone has any feedback or ideas for _lightweight_ localization, just create an issue.

 2016-2023 Will Brokenbourgh
 https://www.pismotek.com/brainout/